Bolliboinapavansai/ClientConnect/README.md

-# CareerMatchMailer
+# ClientConnect

-**CareerMatchMailer** is an AI-powered tool that extracts job listings from company careers pages and generates personalized cold emails.
+**ClientConnect** is an AI-powered tool that extracts job listings from company careers pages and generates personalized cold emails.
 The tool uses Groq, Langchain, and Streamlit to generate cold emails, including relevant candidate portfolio links sourced from a vector database, based on specific job descriptions.
 This solution streamlines the outreach process for recruitment and business development, making it easier for companies to target potential clients or partners.

 ## Features